GoogleChrome/web.dev/src/site/content/en/blog/tabbed-application-mode/index.md

 ### Show support for the API

 Are you planning to use tabbed application mode?
-Your public support helps the Chrome team to prioritize features and shows other browser vendors how critical it is to support them.
+Your public support helps the Chrome team prioritize features and shows other browser vendors how critical it is to support them.

 Send a Tweet to [@ChromiumDev][cr-dev-twitter] with the `#TabbedApplicationMode` hashtag and let us